Chronic Hypertension and Pregnancy

 Risks of severe chronic hypertension in pregnancy may include:

-Management of chronic hypertension during pregnancy
+Managing chronic hypertension during pregnancy

 Ultrasound.
 Sound waves sent through a transducer are used to measure fetal growth.

 Doppler flow studies.
-A type of ultrasound which use sound waves to measure blood flow in babies
+This is a type of ultrasound that uses sound waves to measure blood flow in babies